droxey/makeapiswith.us/README.md

 ### Posting Comments
 All APIs can contain comments from other users about their experience using the specific API.
 To retrieve comments for a specific API, check out the section above titled *"Fetching APIs"*.

 In Order to post a comment you must be authenticated and logged in through Github.
+To Post a comment simply make **POST** request to:
+    '/apis/:apiId'
-To Post a comment simply make a **POST** request to **/apis/:apiId** passing the _id of a specific API into the url so the server knows what API the comment belongs too.
+ passing the _id of a specific API into the url so the server knows what API the comment belongs too.

 *NOTE* You can also delete comments that you are the owner of.
-In order to do this make a **DELETE** request to **/apis/:apiId/comments/:commentId** notice this route requires you to pass an API Id and Comment Id so the server knows the specific comment to delete.
+In order to do this make a **DELETE** request to:        '/apis/:apiId/comments/:commentId' notice this route requires you to pass an API Id and Comment Id so the server knows the specific comment to delete.